 To connect mentally ill artists worldwide and to create ideas of a more human world is the central idea of TransUtopia 2017.
 Their authentic art has the potential to change our society.
 For the first time, historical art treasures from the clinic’s archive were shown publicly and combined with visionary installations and works of art.
 Transutopia continues to develop.
 Participate!

-More information on this website: TransUtopia or on Facebook
+More information on Facebook